Curriculum at St. Nicholas Priory

-As a voluntarily Aided school, R.E. is an important subject.
+As a voluntarily Aided, Church school, R.E. is an important subject.
 Instead of teaching R.E. once a week, the children learn through mini-projects throughout the year.
 The children therefore develop greater understanding of the teachings and practices of the world faiths they are studying.
 We regularly visit St. Nicholas Minster and have members of the clergy attending our school’s act of worship.

 In year 1 phonics and reading is delivered with the aid of the Ruth Miskin’s Read Write Inc. scheme.

 The National Curriculum is delivered through project-based activities which incorporate English, History, Science, Geography and Art, whilst the rest of the subject areas are taught separately.

 Please click the links below to discover more about the KS1 and 2 curriculum subjects.

 - Art and design

 If you would like to know more about the curriculum at our school then please do not hesitate to contact your child’s teacher!